Nike Teams Up With One of Streetwear’s Most Influential Communities for New Sneakers

-Since 2013, London collective The Basement has been the UK’s go-to hub for all things sneakers and streetwear.
+Since 2013, London collective The Basement has been the U.K.’s go-to hub for all things sneakers and streetwear.
 With roots on the web, the group has since developed into a far-reaching community that’s managed to catch the attention of major brands — including Nike.

 This weekend, The Basement and Nike will team up for their first-ever sneaker collaboration on the classic Dunk Low.
-Far from a simple run-of-the-mill color flip, the look was designed by The Basement member Daniel Pacitti, 18, and combines nine unique materials for a textured look.
+Far from a simple run-of-the-mill color flip, the look was designed by Basement member Daniel Pacitti, 18, and combines nine unique materials for a textured look.

 The material combination — which includes 14 ounce canvas, double twill canvas, mesh, nubuck, heavyweight denim, corduroy, flat leather, tumbled leather and reflective 3M Scotchlite — was chosen to represent the diversity of youth within the group.
 The tonal black is then finished off with a gum rubber outsole.